8n8/bigwebthing/README.md

 10. The decrypted chunk is parsed.

-11. Assembled chunks are put in the inbox as follows:
+11. Assembled chunks are put in the inbox.
-    + 4 bytes: sender ID
-    + a 'SendThis' message, except for the indicator byte and recipient ID

 # Programs